BjoernPetersen/MusicBot/README.md

 For documentation on how to implement plugins, have a look at the JavaDocs or at the [docs hosted on github.io](https://bjoernpetersen.github.io/MusicBot/).

+For several "official" plugins, have a look at the [MusicBot-plugins](https://github.com/BjoernPetersen/MusicBot-plugins) project.

 ## License